 The most important thing a self-employed person needs to know about applying for a mortgage is to be prepared to provide plenty of documentation for their income.
 The “bar” for qualifying for a mortgage can be a little more challenging when self-employed because the income records may not be as straight-forward as they are with a W2 employee.

-Instead of just providing tax records, as a self-employed borrower, I was also required to provide 1099s from anyone who paid me for the last two years in order to document my stated income.
-Also, I was required to provide records of expenses and accounting records, so that the lenders could verify my net income after expenses.
+Instead of just providing tax records, as a self-employed borrower, I was also required to provide 1099s from anyone who paid me for the last two years to document my stated income.
+Also, I was required to provide records of expenses and accounting records so that the lenders could verify my net income after expenses.

-In my experience, I was able to successfully obtain two mortgages as a self-employed person.
+In my experience, I was able to obtain two mortgages as a self-employed person successfully.
 The process did take longer than a traditional employee obtaining a mortgage, but it is certainly achievable – it just helps if you go into the process expecting it to take a little longer and expecting that the borrower will request a tremendous amount of documentation from you.